 You can worry about the size and brand later on when you upgrade!

-And concerning the two factors we mentioned, focus instead on the audio frequency of the studio monitor you’re getting.
+And concerning the two factors I mentioned, focus instead on the audio frequency of the studio monitor you’re getting.

 Some monitors are small in size but have good quality.